loki1001/ChessAI/README.md

 ## Usage

-You can run the `Game.java` file to see the program in action but you must have javafx installed in your environemnt.
+You can run the `Game.java` file to see the program in action but you must have javafx installed in your environment.